Miss Hirst: Biography

 In 1875, Samuel John Lambert, a Professor of Music at Auckland University College, communicated a paper to the Monthly Notes of the Royal Astronomical Society in London, of which he was a fellow.
 Lambert described Miss Hirst as a resident of Auckland, and a "practical and careful observer", having been "engaged with astronomical observations for the past sixteen years" (i.e. since 1859).
-Astronomy historian Thomas Hockey regards her observations of the 1875 apparition as the best southern hemisphere report.
+Astronomy historian Thomas Hockey regards her observations of the 1875 apparition of Jupiter as the best southern hemisphere report.

 Hirst reported observations of colour changes in the belts and zones of Jupiter from February to May of 1875, during the planet's opposition.
 Interest in Jupiter was great at this time.
 A "dramatic reddening" of the equatorial zone of the planet had been noticed in 1869, which focused attention on the desirability of tracking colour changes, and ultimately led to the modern discovery of the Great Red Spot.

 Hirst used Lord Rosse's notations for the bands and zones of colour, which had been published in the Monthly Notices in 1874.
 In particular, Hirst's report of "a small oval-patch of a decided sea-green" was commented on by other astronomers, including Sydney astronomer George Hirst (1846–1915) in 1876.

 Lambert also wrote that Hirst's diary contained valuable observations about meteor showers observed in Auckland which he intended to communicate to the society later.

 In 2017, despite the lack of biographical detail available, Hirst's observations were deemed significant enough for the Royal Society Te Apārangi to select her as one of "150 women in 150 words", celebrating the contributions of women to knowledge in New Zealand.
 They note, however, that she "exemplif[ies] the invisibility of many early women in science".